sharatsdev/sharatsdev.github.io/_posts/2018-11-25-competitive-programming-cpp-part3.md

 tags: [competitive-programming, c++, stl]
 ---

 This post is a continuation on the series on the Standard Template Library (STL).
-It focuses on iterators, and is the last of a three part series.
+It focuses on algorithms, and is the last of a three part series.

 <!--more-->